Eastern Frontal Fault System: Suaza Fault

-The 125.8 km long Suaza Fault crosses the western slope of the Eastern Ranges, close to the Upper Magdalena Valley.
+The 125.8 km long Suaza Fault,which has a right-lateral strike-slip sense of movement with some component of reverse faulting, crosses the western slope of the Eastern Ranges, close to the Upper Magdalena Valley.
 It puts Precambrian crystalline rocks on the east against Jurassic and Cretaceous sedimentary rocks on the west.
 Mesozoic granites are also displaced by the fault.
 A broad and long valley along the fault is filled with Quaternary sediments.
 Near the town of Suaza, exposures show at least two episodes of neotectonic deformation: 1) early thrusting of Jurassic rocks over older Quaternary deposits, and 2) later deformation affecting the Jurassic rocks, old Quaternary deposits, and the relatively young Quaternary sediments.
 Most of the fault trace south of the Upper Magdalena valley is poorly located and documented.
 On the basis of regional correlations, it is believed that the Garzon-Pitalito Fault, the Suaza Fault, and the Algeciras Fault all are continuous southward extensions of the Guaicáramo Fault sections.

 Mocoa Fault

-The 117.1 km long Mocoa Fault strikes close to the base of the eastern side of the mountain front of the central mountains and coincides with the abrupt change in slope between the Andean Range on the west and the dense forest-covered hilly lowlands on the east.
+The 117.1 km long Mocoa Fault, which has a reverse sense of movement with a component of right-lateral strike-slip, strikes close to the base of the eastern side of the mountain front of the central mountains and coincides with the abrupt change in slope between the Andean Range on the west and the dense forest-covered hilly lowlands on the east.
 The fault places Cretaceous and Jurassic sedimentary rocks and Tertiary to Quaternary volcanics on the west against Precambrian crystalline rocks on the east.

 Sibundoy Fault

-The 57.9 km long Sibundoy Fault is located in the "Cordillera Centro-Oriental" to the east of the city of Pasto, which is south of where the cordillera splits in two ranges (Eastern and Central Ranges), this location is known as Colombian Massif.
+The 57.9 km long Sibundoy Fault, which has a right-lateral strike-slip sense of movement, is located in the "Cordillera Centro-Oriental" to the east of the city of Pasto, which is south of where the cordillera splits in two ranges (Eastern and Central Ranges), this location is known as Colombian Massif.
 The Sibundoy Fault is probably the southward extension of the Suaza Fault and may well be part of the Afiladores Fault to the south.
 At the Sibundoy Valley (the locality where the Sibundoy Fault is best studied), the fault displaces Precambrian, Jurassic and Cretaceous rocks, and deforms Quaternary topographic features.

 Afiladores Fault

-The 99.9 km long Afiladores Fault runs through a geographic area of the Andes where the Central and Eastern Ranges merge into a single range known as the "Cordillera Centro-Oriental de Colombia".
+The 99.9 km long Afiladores Fault, which has a reverse sense of movement with a component of right-lateral strike-slip, runs through a geographic area of the Andes where the Central and Eastern Ranges merge into a single range known as the "Cordillera Centro-Oriental de Colombia".
 The fault offsets Precambrian gneisses and schists, metamorphic Paleozoic rocks, Mesozoic granitic rocks, and Tertiary sedimentary deposits.
 The fault extends south into the Republic of Ecuador and probably connects with the Chingual Fault.